adrn/gala/docs/tutorials/exp.rst

 For a full example of how to build EXP on Mac, see `this build recipe
 <https://gist.github.com/adrn/afd9222416e359fcef826b7988b7d69f>`_.

+Note that building pyEXP is not required.
+However, some tests will use pyEXP if it is present.

 ------------------------------
 Building Gala with EXP support
 ------------------------------